mahadevan-k/node-html2enml/README.md

 ## Known Issues ##

-The logic of HTML 2 ENML conversion is rock-solid and compliant with the ENML standards, but testing has been done on only a few documents.
+I wrote the conversion based on ENML standards, but I've tested it on very few documents.

-If you have issues with conversions, please bring it to my notice.
+If you have issues with conversions, please mail me at maha@radioflote.com with the issue and a copy of the HTML document/URL for reference.

+Thank you.